Oct 3, 3018

 Lessons

-Control blast radius
+Control the blast radius

-Avoid module nesting
+Avoid deep module nesting

-Consistent naming
+Consistent naming conventions